 Providing a remedy is about putting right what has gone wrong and learning from it.
-We will aim to remedy any personal injustice to you or the person you are complaining on behalf of where an investigation into a complaint has identified fault on the part of the Council.
-There must be a clear link between the fault and the personal injustice.
+We will aim to remedy any personal injustice to you where an investigation into a complaint has identified fault on the part of the Council.
+There must be a clear link between the fault and the personal injustice to you.